missdays/battleship/README.md

 ## Testing
 I have manually tested this project by doing the following
 - Passed the code through a PEP8 Python Validator and no errors were returned

 ![Validator](img/Validator.png)

+- Tested in my local terminal and the Code Institute Heroku terminal

 ### Bugs and Challenge